zhuorantan/LocationPicker/README.md

 ##### Permission Denied Handler

-In default, when user request current location but denied the app's location permission, `LocationPicker` will present an alert controller that links to the Settings.
+By default, when user request current location but denied the app's location permission, `LocationPicker` will present an alert controller that links to the Settings.
 You can change the texts in the alert controller by calling `func customizeLocationDeniedAlertController`.
 If you need to do something other than presenting an alert controller, you can set this closure.

 ```swift
 locationPicker.locationDeniedHandler = { (locationPicker) in